Research. Educate. Collaborate.

 The OPRA Foundation supports OPRA’s strategic vision of connecting public parks and recreation stakeholders.
 This can only happen with the development of effective collaborations between the people and organizations involved in public parks and recreation.
 The Foundation seeks opportunities to build, facilitate, and manage these collaborations such as the Ohio Greenways Project.

-In 5 years, $12,000 has been provided to 36 members for continuing education opportunities.
+In 8 years, nearly $25,000 has been provided to over 100 members for continuing education opportunities.